Jun1l1ll1/Encoder/README.md

 I: He is, I|m just worried that all the classes will take forever to start up and that he is gonna go a lot back and fourth making it confusing for me

 J: Fair, kan se for meg det, ja

+I: We now have a task and it's due date is Christmas